Texas Academy of Family Law Specialist (TAFLS)

 The TAFLS was created to networking opportunities for Board Certified family law specialists in Texas as they worked together to improve their skills.

 Membership in TAFLS is limited exclusively to board certified family law attorneys and paralegals.
 The Texas Board of Legal Specialization (TBLS) has certified fewer than 900 attorneys in family law.
-Many of these attorneys have also jointed TAFLS.
+Many of the top family law attorneys in Texas have also joined TAFLS.

-Members of joining TAFLS include access to its periodic newsletters that discuss recent developments in case law and other issues important to family law attorneys in Texas.
+Members of TAFLS enjoy access to its periodic newsletters that discuss recent developments in case law and other issues important to family law attorneys in Texas.

 1400 West 7th Street, Suite 400